vianeyBE/CassBio.GWAS_Pipeline/README.md

 ### Arguments

-- `phenofile`: measurements or BLUPs of the traits.
+- `phenofile`: Measurements or BLUPs of the traits.
 Rows are individuals, and columns are traits/variables.
-- `genofile`: genotype data in hapmap format.
+- `genofile`: Genotype data in hapmap format.
-- `wdir`: working directory.
-Here, it will create the folders for each trait.
+- `wdir`: A working directory where the function will create the folders for each trait.
-- `trait_list`: a vector with the trait's name to do GWAS.
+- `trait_list`: A vector with the trait's name.
 The default is `NULL`, which will use the full phenotype dataset.

 ### Details